Claudiferock/Claudiferock/README.md

 # 🙋‍♂️ Hello there!

-I'm Claudio an 🌎 citizen, Chilean born and living in Finland.
-I love software development, drawing and having a good time with people (at work or just chilling)
+I'm Claudio a chilean guy radicated in Finland.
+I love software and frontend development as well as drawing and having a good time with people wether that's at work or just chilling :)

 ### I normally work with 👨‍💻